anguyen8/visual-correspondence-XAI/README.md

 * Step 3: Perform majority vote on the re-ranked exemplars to get the top-1 label.

 ## 3. Human study
+### 3.1.
+ImageNet clean data for human study

+We filtered out ImageNet validation images

+* having no labels based on ImageNetReaL labels.

+* having duplicates with the ImageNet training set.

+* having grayscale color or low resolution (i.e. H or W < 224).

+to get 44,424 clean images as described in Sec.
+2.3.2 of our paper.
+We share the IDs of these clean images in [a text file](https://github.com/anguyen8/visual-correspondence-XAI/tree/main/EMD-Corr/clean_images).

+### 3.2.
+Human study interface

 This [video](https://youtu.be/rJx-vGJBprw) walks you through the human study interface.
 We hope sharing all screens we carefully designed could help future research.

 If you wanna try out the UI on your device OR get more materials to replicate the experiment pipeline, hit me up at **nguyengiangbkhn@gmail.com**.

 We also share the [training screens](https://drive.google.com/drive/folders/1S0ipBx8H8JDM-tERImHVHFz-YDwE2gf6?usp=sharing) and [test trials](https://drive.google.com/drive/folders/1EWC3hgivx1SA0V2bL2toBnNZvtJWnoGu?usp=sharing) for both human studies on Google Drive.